Privacy policy

 If you are unsure how to proceed or do not have a Danish CPR number, you can write to gdpr@ek.dk.
 Business Academy Copenhagen generally has one month to respond to your request.
 In special cases, this deadline may be extended by up to two months if necessary due to the complexity and scope of the request.

-Business Academy Copenhagen’s decision can be brought before the Danish Data Protection Agency – read more in the section Who can I complain to?
+Business Academy Copenhagen’s decision can be brought before the Danish Data Protection Agency – see the section below.

 If you have questions about Business Academy Copenhagen’s privacy policy, your rights as a data subject, or how personal data is processed, you can contact Business Academy Copenhagen via email: gdpr@ek.dk

-Business Academy Copenhagen has appointed the Joint Date Protection Officer (DPO Function) at EFIF as its DPO.
+Business Academy Copenhagen has appointed the Joint Data Protection Officer (DPO Function) at EFIF as its DPO.
 The DPO advises Business Academy Copenhagen on data protection legislation and regulations.

 If you believe that Business Academy Copenhagen’s processing of your personal data violates applicable regulations, you can submit a complaint to: gdpr@ekek.dk.
 Business Academy Copenhagen will then initiate an investigation to ensure your complaint is thoroughly reviewed and that you receive a response.